 How do we do it?

-Research: we conduct public opinion surveys and studies on social perception of LGBT people in Nigeria to monitor change within the country.
+Research: we conduct public opinion surveys on social perception of LGBT people in Nigeria to monitor change within the country.
 We also research into impact of homophobia on the LGBT community in Nigeria.

 Why should you support us?